zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching/em-fleet-maintenance-patching.md

 - Database patching across different infrastructure including engineered systems like Exadata

 ![](images/em-fleet-maintenance-overview-1.png " ")

+*Estimated Lab Time*: 60 minutes

+### Objectives

+The objective of this workshop is to explore end-to-end automated patching and upgrades of the Oracle Database using Enterprise Manager.

 ### Prerequisites
 - A Free Tier, Paid or LiveLabs Oracle Cloud account